 There are several local names for the tree and fruits of Artocarpus odoratissimus.
-In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for the fruit.
+In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for this fruit.
 Originally endemic to the region around Mindanao, Sarawak, Kalimantan, and Palawan, it is nowadays cultivated in many Southeast-Asian countries, and it can grow wild in areas 15 degrees north and south of the equator.

 Marangs are related to Breadfruits (Artocarpus altilis) and Jackfruits (Artocarpus heterophyllus); all three of them belong to the same genera Artocarpus.
 Size wise they are right in the middle between smaller breadfruits and larger jackfruits.
 But Marang is way smellier than both others, therefore appropriately called A. odoratissimus.